morris/vanilla-todo/README.md

 dispatches events, calling the business logic to apply changes and emit state.
 It also handles persistence in Local Storage.

-Listening to and dispatching events is slightly verbose with standard APIs and certainly justifies introducing helpers.
+Listening to and dispatching events is verbose with standard APIs and justifies introducing helpers.
 I didn't need event delegation à la jQuery for this study but I believe it's a useful concept that is difficult to do concisely with standard APIs.

 Reference: